Flutter l10n.yaml: The Complete Configuration Guide (2026)

 Basic l10n.yaml Setup

-Here's the minimal configuration most projects start with:
+Here's the minimal configuration to get started:

 arb-dir: lib/l10n